Firstly, don’t panic. Bed wetting is extremely common in children, and many will grow out of it over time.

-The medical name for bed wetting is nocturnal enuresis and describes a condition where a person passes urine during the night and is most prevalent in children.
+The medical name for bed wetting is Nocturnal Enuresis and describes a condition where a person passes urine during the night.
+This is most prevalent in children.

 What is causing my child’s bed-wetting?

 There’s not always an obvious reason as to why your child is wetting the bed, but it’s worth trying to identify the problem if you can.
 Here are some reasons to consider: